Loxone/cordova-plugin-amazon-login/README.md

+# Fork Notes (Preface)

+This fork aims to simplify Amazon's [AVS Authorization Mechanism](https://developer.amazon.com/docs/alexa-voice-service/authorize-companion-app.html#sdk).

+The setup from the original plugin has also been greatly simplified by:

+- baking in both Android and iOS LWA libraries
+- updating the plugin config to include automatable steps
+- adding cordova hooks for copying API Keys at the prepare step

+*NOTE:* The android APIs are targeted for cordova-android 7+

 # Cordova Plugin Login with Amazon

 A Cordova Plugin for Login with Amazon.
 Use your Amazon account to authenticate with the app.